azeembootwala/Blood-Vessel-Localization/Readme.md

 The script `us_datagenerator.py` loads the date from the disk, preprocesses it and sends it to the CNN_vessel in batches.

-**Note:-** Within the scripts , you would be required to add the paths of files you want to store, like the results, or your saved model.Currently the locations are filled by dummy paths.
-Please note, saved models cannot be shared or uploaded due to non-disclosures.
+**Note:- Within the scripts , you would be required to add the paths of files you want to store, like the results, or your saved model.Currently the locations are filled by dummy paths.
+Please note, saved models cannot be shared or uploaded due to non-disclosures**

 The script `utilities.py`, has small helper functions needeed to run the main script file `CNN_vessel.py`.